At the heart of every Nightingale project is a set of principles supporting social connection, housing equity and

 Nightingale recognises that we’re in a climate emergency.
 We’re committed to only delivering all-electric, fossil fuel-free homes and commercial spaces.
 To reduce the embodied energy footprint, we work with recycled, natural and locally-sourced materials where feasible.

-Nightingale is based on the idea of living simply.
-We deliver well-built, sustainable homes with unashamed material honesty.
+Nightingale delivers well-built, sustainable homes with unashamed material honesty.
 We take out things like second bathrooms, individual laundries and individual car parking to reduce the cost of construction and ongoing maintenance.
-Instead, we include things that are important for creating healthy, comfortable homes, like double glazing, excellent insulation and 100% certified GreenPower (?).
+Instead, we include things that are important for creating healthy, comfortable homes, like double glazing, great insulation and 100% certified GreenPower (?).

 We put in what’s needed and leave out what isn’t, thereby enabling a sustainable lifestyle that extends beyond the building itself.
 It’s about living simply.

 Nightingale apartments are designed to be energy efficient, which means that residents are cooler on hot days and warmer on cold days.

-High thermal insulation, passive ventilation, solar shading and thermal modelling enable most of our buildings to forgo air-conditioning, leading to an average NatHERS (?) rating of at least 7.5 stars (often more), which is well over the regulatory requirement of 6.
+High thermal insulation, passive ventilation, solar shading and thermal modelling enable most of our buildings to forgo air-conditioning, leading to an average NatHERS (?) rating of at least 7.5 stars (often more), which is well over the current regulatory requirement of 6.

 Sustainability doesn’t have to cost extra.
 In fact, many of our efforts to reduce the environmental footprint of both building and inhabiting Nightingale apartments lower the cost of living.
 Here are some of the affordability measures we usually employ:

-We want people to be invested in their homes, their neighbours, and their neighbourhood.
+We want people to feel connected to their neighbours, and their neighbourhood.
 Nightingale homes are only sold to residents and community housing providers — not investors.

 Our buildings offer generous communal spaces, such as communal laundries, productive gardens and outdoor cooking areas, so that there are more chances to meet a neighbour and develop a sense of community.

 At Nightingale, we often say ‘We build the garden beds, you grow the garden!’
 This is true literally, but it’s also a metaphor: a building can only provide the conditions for connection to take place; it’s the residents themselves that make it a thriving community.